 The Organic Foods Production Act (OFPA) was written with the intention of ensuring that organic food meets all of these expectations.
 And it offers opportunities to engage in protecting our vision of organic food.
 Protecting the integrity of the organic label depends on our views of what “organic” means to us being repeatedly voiced in response to proposals that might weaken the legal meaning.
 Under OFPA, organic agriculture embodies an ecological approach to farming that does not rely on or permit toxic pesticides, chemical fertilizers, genetically modified organisms, antibiotics, sewage sludge, or irradiation.

 Beyond Pesticides is a member of the National Organic Coalition (NOC).
-The coalition’s materials give up-to-date information on organic agricultural policy in the U.S., including Farm Bill recommendations and discussions.
+The coalition’s materials provide up-to-date information on organic agriculture policy in the U.S., including Farm Bill recommendations and discussions.

-Beyond Pesticides supports organic agriculture as effecting good land stewardship and a reduction in hazardous chemical exposures for workers on the farm.
-The pesticide reform movement, citing pesticide problems associated with chemical agriculture, from groundwater contamination and runoff to drift, views organic as the solution to a serious public health and environmental threat.
+Beyond Pesticides supports organic agriculture because it implements good land stewardship and achieves reductions in hazardous chemical exposures for farmworkers.
+The pesticide reform movement, citing pesticide problems associated with chemical agriculture, from groundwater contamination and runoff to drift, views organic as the solution to this serious public health and environmental threat.

-The National Organic Action Plan: From the Margins to the Mainstream -- Advancing Organic Agriculture in the U.S. (NOAP) presents a shared vision and blueprint for an organic future for the US -- “To establish organic as the foundation for food and agriculture in the US.”
-It represents the culmination of a 5-year dialogue process with organic stakeholders across the country.
-The NOAP describes the current status of organic in the U.S. and provides a concrete framework for the development of organic food and agriculture practices, programs, and policies for the next decade and beyond.
+The National Organic Action Plan: From the Margins to the Mainstream: Advancing Organic Agriculture in the U.S. (NOAP) presents a shared vision and blueprint for an organic future for the U.S. — “To establish organic as the foundation for food and agriculture in the U.S.” It represents the culmination of a five-year dialogue process with organic stakeholders across the country.
+The NOAP describes the current status of organic in the U.S. and provides a concrete framework for the development of organic food and agriculture practices, programs, and policies for the future.
 It informs and empowers the grassroots to engage in public policy debates on organic by providing a detailed plan of action that can be adapted to meet community, state, and national needs.
-To download a copy or for more information, visit www.nationalorganiccoalition.org.
+To download a copy or for more information, visit www.NationalOrganicCoalition.org.